This qualification is designed to increase your awareness and understanding of behaviour that challenges and its effects.

 There are no additional costs associated with the course and no specialist equipment is required.

-People who achieve this qualification could progress to a range of Level 2 or Level 3 qualifications in Health and Social Care or Children and Young People's Settings/Services.
+People who achieve this qualification could progress to a range of Level 2 or Level 3 qualifications in health and social care or early years/children's and young people's services.

 Taking children to see piglets and new-born lambs is all part of a day’s work for nursery practitioner Harli-Marie Richards.
 Having completed her childcare apprenticeship, Harli-Marie was taken on permanently by Derby College’s Little Explorers nursery at Broomfield Hall campus.